webfactory/WebfactoryLegacyIntegrationBundle/README.md

 rendered, fragments of the "legacy response" can be retrieved and be used as part of the output.

-That way, you can start with your legacy applcation and Symfony2 in coexistence next to each other.
+That way, you can start with your legacy application and Symfony2 in coexistence next to each other.
 You can then incrementally start to shift functionality over to the Symfony2 stack while maintaining a coherent user experience.